-Dental Implant Failure & Salvage – Midland, TX
+Dental Implant Failure & Salvage Midland

-Saving Implants, Saving Smiles
+Saving Dental Implants & Saving Smiles

 Generally speaking, replacing your missing teeth with dental implants is a safe bet.
 In other words, dental implants are successful an overwhelming majority of the time.
 In fact, about 95 percent of implants are still functioning and perfectly viable 20 years after placement!
 However, there are rare instances when implants fail.
-At Boyles General Dentistry & Implant Center, we work hard to prevent this, but if it happens, we can address dental implants failure & salvage in Midland.
+At Boyles General Dentistry & Implant Center, we work hard to prevent this, but if it happens, we can address dental implant failure & salvage in Midland.
 Do you think your implants could be failing?
 Contact us for an appointment today!

-• Decades of Experience and Advanced Training
+- Dentist with Decades of Experience and Advanced Training

-• Implant Placement Performed in One Office
+- Dental Implant Placement Performed in One Office

 Why Do Dental Implants Fail?

 There are generally two types of dental implant failure: before the implants integrate with the jawbone and after.
-In the short term, implants can fail to become properly embedded in the jawbone because of an infection or other complication like insufficient tissue to support the implants.
+In the short term, implants can fail to become properly embedded in the jawbone because of an infection or other complications like insufficient tissue to support the implants.
 That’s why we spend time before the placement procedure making sure you’re a good candidate for the treatment.
 We can address these problems and increase your chances of success before we try.

 In the long term, dental implants can fail even years after they have been integrated with the jawbone.
 This is largely because of poor oral hygiene.
 If you allow plaque to build up, your gums can become infected and recede, leading to loss.